stephenredfield/InstructorResources/TeamsSetup.md

 ## Adding your Students

 Once your class Team is created and set up, there are a few methods add your students.
 The in-client method is cumbersome and takes far too long.
+You may elect to paste this [Teams - How To (For Students) page](https://oregonstate.instructure.com/courses/1622724/pages/teams-how-to-for-students) into your courses.
+Don't forget to snag the image and edit the page (specifically the join method and any changes to the channels) to fit your class!.
+I recommend putting this in the class Introduction module or in the Tools syllabus page subsection.

-### Option 1 - Provide students a "Join Code"
+### Option 1 - Provide students a "Join Code" (Preferred)

 For this method, you will create a short "Teams" page within Canvas and provide your students with a Code which they can enter via the Teams app to directly join the class Team.